unimock/dc/README.md

 ## Naming conventions

-### hosts
+### nodes

 ### projects

 projects are docker-compose stacks.
-Project names must always be unique, even if the project services run on different hosts.
+Project names must always be unique, even if the project services run on different nodes.

 ### groups